 How Environment Variables Work in MCP

-MCP servers often need environment variables for API keys, database connections, and configuration.
-Unlike regular terminal commands, MCP servers are spawned by your client application, which means they don't inherit your shell's environment variables by default.
+MCP servers often need environment variables for API keys, database connections, and runtime configuration.
+Unlike regular terminal commands, MCP servers are spawned by your client application (Claude Desktop, Cursor, VS Code), which means they do not automatically inherit your shell's environment variables.
+This is the single most common source of "server starts but tools fail" errors - the server launches fine but cannot authenticate because it does not have the API key you set in your .bashrc.

 The MCP configuration supports an "env" field that passes environment variables directly to the server process.
-This is the primary way to configure secrets and API keys for your MCP servers.
+This is the primary and most reliable way to configure secrets and API keys for your MCP servers across all clients.

 The env Field in MCP Config